Find a Lender-Approved Local Conveyancer in St James

 Residential Landlord and Tenant Conveyancing solicitors in St James

-The list below is a non-comprehensive list of solicitors in St James practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The firms listed below are a small selection of solicitors in St James with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Claims for damages for illegal

 • Red Square (london) Ltd, 78 Pall Mall, London, SW1Y 5ES